CMU-313/fall23-nodebb-stack/UserGuide.md

 `isEndorsed` and `endorsements` of the post before the modification, and comparing it the updated fields after the function `.endorsePost()` was called.

+### Endorsement Prioritization

+The code for the endorsed post prioritization cannot be fully tested as the backend isn't fully connected.
+Additionally this feature will break with large numbers of instructors.
+Therefore, no unit tests could be written.
+This is a shortocming of the project.

 ## Why the tests were sufficient